metonym/template-lib-react/README.md

 > Base template for React libraries.

+This template provides a boilerplate for building React.js libraries using TypeScript.

 When building a React component or library, do not include `react` and `react-dom` as dependencies.
-Include them as `devDependencies` and optionally add them to `peerDependencies`.
+Instead, include them as `devDependencies` and optionally add them to `peerDependencies`.

 ## Overview